443781544/SpreadsheetProject/README.md

 # SpreadsheetProject

 Built spreadsheet software in Java with features such as GUI interface for entering data into cells, complex mathematical calculations, save and retrieve worksheets from txt files

-\n Utilized various design patterns like MVC, strategy, visitor and decorator patterns
+Utilized various design patterns like MVC, strategy, visitor and decorator patterns